sourcegraph/sg/README.md

 ## Hacking

-When you want to hack on `sg` it's best to be in the `dev/sg` directory and run it from there:
+When you want to hack on `sg` it's best to be in this repository and run it from there, pointing at the `sg.config.yaml` in the `sourcegraph` repository:

 ```
-cd dev/sg
-go run . -config ../../sg.config.yaml start
+go run . -config ../sourcegraph/sg.config.yaml start
 ```

 The `-config` can be anything you want, of course.